 Free Trial

 According to Google’s research, 63% of shopping experiences begin online.
-Even more, 84% of Americans search for a shopping related product every 48 hours!
+Even more, 84% of Americans search for a shopping-related product every 48 hours!

-The SERP (search engine results page) is crowded with SERP features from videos, product ads, brand refinements, and more.
+In addition, the SERP (search engine results page) is crowded with SERP features from video carousels, product ads, brand refinements, and more.
+The user’s attention is divided between too many opportunities and an improvement in rank position doesn’t always mean clicks.

 Recommended Reading: Google Shopping SEO: How to Driving Organic Search Traffic